 The Association of Certified E-Discovery Specialists (ACEDS)

-ACEDS, established by The Intriago Group in 2010, is a member organization for professionals in the private and public sectors who work in the field of e-discovery.
+ACEDS, a BARBRI professional association, is a member organization for professionals in the private and public sectors who work in the field of e-discovery.

 The Certified E-Discovery Specialist certification is awarded to candidates who meet education and experience eligibility criteria.
-Candidates who earn the CEDS credential must pass a rigorous, psychometrically sound examination of 145 four-choice items.
-The exam, which meets the testing standards of the Institute for Credentialing Excellence, probes knowledge and skill in performing numerous job tasks" performed by the multidisciplinary population that works in e-discovery, including attorneys, litigation support professionals, information technology specialists, paralegals and others.
+Candidates who earn the CEDS credential must pass a rigorous examination of 145 multiple-choice questions.
+Test-takers demonstrate their skill in 15 e-discovery fields, including:

 eDiscovery Team Training

-The Team in Training program was designed by Ralph Losey, a partner at Jackson Lewis, for the class he teaches at the University of Florida College of Law.
-This program, with 84 modules, provides 75 to 300 hours worth of education depending on how much supplemental homework is completed.
+The e-Discovery Team Training program was designed by Ralph Losey, a partner at Jackson Lewis, for the class he teaches at the University of Florida College of Law.
+This free program, with its 85 modules, provides 75 to 400 hours worth of education depending on how much supplemental homework is completed.

-While there is no certification per se, once you complete all 84 modules you can ask to take a 3,000 word essay exam to test your understanding of the materials.
+While there is no certification per se, once you complete all 85 modules you can ask to take a 3,000-word essay exam to test your understanding of the materials.
 If you pass the exam, you will receive written confirmation of your passing grade.

 The curriculum includes ideas and solutions from experts around the world that address the many challenges of e-discovery.
 It also explores common mistakes, what to avoid, legal opinions and real-world practice suggestions.

-Cost: Access to all modules = $1,000 (flexible options available for those who do not wish to complete all 84 modules). www.e-discoveryteamtraining.com
+Flexible options are available for those who do not wish to complete all 85 modules.

 Each of these organizations has demonstrated a commitment to education and providing a comprehensive standardized curriculum for legal professionals who have the desire to learn and are willing to invest time and money into their e-discovery career.